quadrupy/quadrupy/README.md

 ![Example 3.1 IEKF Dynamics](Figures/Example_3_1_iekf_dynamics.png)

 Here the state is in world frame coordinates and the inputs (aside from g) are in body frame (as measured).
-R is the rotation matrix produced by the estimated quadrotor roll pitch and yaw (you will keep this constant in the linearization).
+R is the rotation matrix produced by the estimated quadrotor roll pitch and yaw (you will treat this as a constant when linearizing the dynamics).

 ##### Example 3.2